In combination with trastuzumab + capecitabine

 Control arm: 48/93

-†Results of this post-hoc, exploratory analysis are descriptive, but they are not conclusive, are not controlled for type 1 error, and should be interpreted with caution.
-The results are estimates (not exact numbers).
-Due to a high rate of censoring patients owing to extra-CNS progression, results should be interpreted with caution.
-Data cutoff for follow-up analysis was February 8, 2021.5
+Results of this post-hoc, exploratory analysis are descriptive, but they are not conclusive, are not controlled for type 1 error, and should be interpreted with caution.
+Data cutoff for follow-up analysis was February 8, 2021.4

-ORR-IC in patients with measurable brain metastases (n = 75)5,9‡§ (exploratory analysis)
+ORR-IC in patients with brain metastases at baseline that were measurable for response (n = 75)4,9*

 - 45.6% (155/340) in the TUKYSA arm